Abhi347/NoobCameraFlash/README.md

 An Android library to access Camera Flash in all the versions of Android.
 It takes care of the permissions and can also work in different flavor of Android OS.

 ## Features
- * No need to code for extra permissions
  * Works on all versions of Android (Minimum API level 15)

 ## Planned feature